Updated December 2015

-Washington County is served by the Northwest office of KU Medical Center's Area Health Education Centers (AHECs) in Hays, which serves the state through student education initiatives, professional education for health care providers, health screenings, clinics and public presentations on health topics.
+- Washington County is served by KU Medical Center's Area Health Education Centers (AHECs), which serve the state through student education initiatives, professional education for health care providers, health screenings, clinics and public presentations on health topics.

 Enhancing Student Education

-- Washington County is part of the Eastern Medical Education Network with Robert Haskins, MD, a resident of Pittsburg, serving as the Medical Education Director.
+- Washington County is part of the Eastern Medical Education Network with Jon Sides, M.D., a resident of Burlington, serving as the medical education director.
 The medical education director helps coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.

 Strengthening the Health Care Workforce

-- 12 KU Medical Center graduates live and/or practice in Washington County.
+- 15 KU Medical Center alumni live and/or practice in Washington County.

 - 12 shifts were covered by temporary physicians, which allowed Washington County physicians necessary time off in Fiscal Year 2015.
 These coverages were made via KU Medical Center's Kansas Locum Tenens and Kansas Medical Resource programs.